 In the following months, the brute continued to dominate the competition, spearing Chris Jericho, Mark Henry and many others on a warpath to the top of WWE.
 To get there, however, Goldberg had to get through Triple H, which was no easy feat.
 The big man found this out at SummerSlam in the Elimination Chamber when The Game defeated him after a vicious sledgehammer shot.

 Goldberg finally defeated The Cerebral Assassin for the World Heavyweight Championship one month later at Unforgiven before deciding to leave the ring for good.
 His last WWE match occurred at WrestleMania XX where he defeated Brock Lesnar, who was also competing in what was thought to be his final bout, with "Stone Cold" Steve Austin as the Special Guest Referee.

 Twelve years after retiring from in-ring competition, Goldberg returned to WWE at the 2016 Survivor Series and defeated Brock Lesnar in less than two minutes.
 He rode that momentum to WWE Fastlane where he defeated Kevin Owens to win the Universal Title.
 He subsequently returned to face The Undertaker, and destroy Dolph Ziggler at SummerSlam 2019.
 At WWE Super Showdown, Goldberg returned to the squared cirlce to defeat "The Fiend" Bray Wyatt and win his second Universal Championship.

 Goldberg's unbelievable return only added to his incredible legacy, and cemented him as a legend of the squared circle.
 That was confirmed when he was announced as the first inductee in the WWE Hall of Fame's Class of 2018. - WWE.com

-WWE Champ and "The Goldbergs" and NCIS:LA star, Goldberg, joins us + The show goes off the rails in the first 5 min + Cubby's arm…
+WWE Champ and "The Goldbergs" and NCIS:LA star, Goldberg is our guest.
+The show goes off the rails in the first 5 min.
+Cubby's ar…